drumilT/tvPersistence/README.md

 # tvPersistence.jl

-The code has been developed in Julia as a code accompanying the Barunik and Vacha (2022) paper, and provides estimation of time-varying persistence using *distributional deep learning* introduced in
+The code has been developed in Julia as a code accompanying the Barunik and Vacha (2023) paper, and provides estimation of time-varying persistence using *localised heterogeneous persistence* introduced in

-Baruník, J. and Vacha, L. (2022): *Time-Varying Persistence of Economic Variables*, manuscript [available here for download](https://barunik.github.io)
+Baruník, J. and Vacha, L. (2023): *The Dynamic Persistence of Economic Shocks*, manuscript [available here for download](https://barunik.github.io)

 ## Software requirements